Problem-driven scenario generation: an analytical approach for stochastic programs with tail risk measure

 where $\Phi$ denotes the distribution function of the standard Normal distribution.
 The problem \eqref{eq:p4} can therefore be solved exactly using an interior point algorithm and in our experiments we use the software package IPOPT \cite{WachterBiegler2006} to do this.

 Denote by $\{(\orv_{s}, p_{s})\}_{s = 1}^{n}$ a scenario set of size $n$, where $\orv_{s}$ denotes the vector of asset returns in scenario $s$, and $p_{s}$ the corresponding probability.
 Then, the scenario-based approximation to \eqref{eq:p4} using this scenario set, is the following linear program:

 See \cite{Rockafellar00} for more details on how $\cvar$ is linearized for discrete random vectors in this way.
 These scenario-based problems are modelled using JuMP \cite{DunningHuchetteLubin2017} and solved using Gurobi 7.5 \cite{gurobi}.

-We are interested in the quality and stability of the solutions that are yielded by our method as compared to standard Monte Carlo sampling for a given scenario set size.
-To this end, in each experiment, for a range of scenario set sizes, we construct 50 scenario sets using sampling and aggregation sampling with conservative and exact risk regions, solve the resulting problems, and calculate the optimality gaps for the solutions that these yield.
-If any constructed scenario set has an expected return which makes the problem infeasible, we discard it and sample a new set.
+We are interested in the quality and stability of the solutions that are yielded by our scenario generation method as compared to standard Monte Carlo sampling for a given scenario set size.
+To this end, in each experiment, for a range of scenario set sizes, we construct 100 scenario sets using sampling and aggregation sampling with conservative and exact risk regions, solve the resulting problems, and calculate the optimality gaps for the solutions that these yield.